 Types of hypotheses

 What types of hypotheses are available?
-The most common distinction is between difference and correlation hypotheses, as well as directed and undirected hypotheses.
+The most common distinction is between difference and correlation hypotheses, as well as directional and non-directional hypotheses.

 Differential and correlation hypotheses